Safe Drinking Water

 As 2014 came, the kids' focus increased out of Africa and to all parts of the world.
 With the addition of tutus for dolls, and who only knows what these kids will come up with next, ''Art'' and ''Africa'' was no longer a good fit for their business.
 With much brainstorming and debate, H-to-O became the new name.

-Nataley is now a 10 year old 5th grader.
-When she's not learning how to create new crafts she enjoys horseback riding.
-Joshua is 11 years old and looking forward to starting 7th grade this fall.
+Nataley is now a 9 year old 4th grader.
+When she's not learning how to creat new crafts she enjoys horseback riding, shoe shopping, and girl time.
+Nataley can never get enough Chinese food or crab legs.
+Joshua is 10 years old and finishing up the 6th grade.
 Though very laid back, Joshua does get excited over chess, mathmatics, and chemistry.
+We're just thankful our house hasn't blown up yet and hope he uses his mental powers for good and not evil.
 Christopher is 12, outgoing, and basically does great at anything he sets his mind to do.
 A natural born comedian, Christopher has studied with the Second City of Chicago and hopes to pursue sketch comedy, though engineering is his back up plan.
 The children school at home.